haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/themes/theme-overview.md

 Themes are designed to override or customize view layer resources, provided initially by modules or libraries.

-Themes are implemented by different vendors (frontend developers) and intended to be distributed as additional packages for Magento system similar to other components.
+Themes are implemented by different vendors (frontend developers) and intended to be distributed as additional packages for Magento system similar to other 组件.

 Out-of-the-box Magento application provides two design themes: Luma, as a demonstration theme, and Blank as a basis for custom {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} creation.